 Ultimately, a successful crop is just one of the benefits of starting your own gardening project with your little ones.
 You get to spend time together, nurture growth, find teaching opportunities about nature, patience, organic eating and reducing waste and have fun.

 The internet is a wealth of information about indoor and outdoor gardening, and a few useful resources for gardening with children are listed below.
-For other ideas about home activities with kids, you can visit our Coronavirus Advice Hub for family activities.

 Kids Gardening - Gardening Activities and Ideas